-Where possible, the two ends of the remaining healthy bowel and re-joined (an anastomosis) by stitching or, more commonly using a special stapling device.
+In inflammatory bowel disease such as ulcerative colitis the small bowel is brought out to the skin of the tummy as an ileostomy and the remaining bowel (rectum) is closed off and left inside.
+In other conditions where possible, the two ends the remaining healthy bowel (small bowel to rectum) are re-joined (an anastomosis) by stitching or, more commonly using a special stapling device.
 Most people therefore do not require a stoma.
 However some people benefit from having a stoma made depending on circumstances regarding:

-- Their general state of health (heart disease, lung disease, diabetes, vascular disease, smoking, steroid medications, being undernourished); - Factors which cannot be seen until the surgeon can see inside your tummy (more extensive disease than originally thought, extensive pelvic scarring from previous surgery or other treatment, excessive bleeding).
+- 1) Their general state of health (heart disease, lung disease, diabetes, vascular disease, smoking, steroid medications, being undernourished); - Factors which cannot be seen until the surgeon can see inside your tummy (more extensive disease than originally thought, extensive pelvic scarring from previous surgery or other treatment, excessive bleeding).